What's An MWT?

 First, the technologist will use stickers to affix leads on your chest and abdomen.

 Next, your head will be marked and measured with a paper ruler and a grease pencil.
-This is done because each electrode on your head needs to be in a precise location.
-Once this is complete, a prep solution will be applied to clean the scalp for the electrodes.
+This is done because each electrode needs to be placed in a precise location in order to accurately measure your brain waves.
+Once this is complete, a skin prep jelly will be applied to clean your scalp for the electrodes.
+This jelly removes any excess oils or skin cells in order to obtain a clear reading of your brain waves.

 Lastly, the electrodes are placed on the surface of your scalp with a small amount of paste.
 The prep, paste, and tape are hypoallergenic.